awxlong/HistoMIL/README.md

 ![Pipeline](https://github.com/awxlong/HistoMIL/blob/jupyter/figs/pipeline.png)

-The scripts submitted to the Sun Grid Engine scheduler executing each of the above steps in the pipeline can be found at:  https://github.com/awxlong/scripts_g0_arrest
+A sample of scripts submitted to the Sun Grid Engine scheduler executing each of the above steps in the pipeline using HistoMIL can be found at:  https://github.com/awxlong/scripts_g0_arrest.

 ### Implementation details: